preprio/vuejs-sdk/README.md

 # Prepr SDK for Vue.js

 This is the official Prepr SDK for Vue.js.
-It provided a standardized way for your team to communicate with the Prepr REST API.
+It provided a standardized way for your team to communicate with the Prepr API.

 ## Getting started